By Visit Indiana on Jun. 06, 2022

 Visit the Wabash County Courthouse

 I always love to visit a county seat to get a look at the courthouse.
 Each is so unique and Wabash has the distinction of being the first electrically lighted city in the world.
-At the Wabash County Courthouse, you’ll find one of the original lights inside that was installed in the courthouse tower in 1880.
+At the Wabash County Courthouse, you’ll find one of the original lights inside that were installed in the courthouse tower in 1880.

 Spend the Night in a 1903 Gothic-Style Church